bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

   <img src="Ch2_PPF_OC.png" alt="Ch2_PPF" width="400">
 </p>

-Step 1: Equate production if the country only produced either of the good (i.e. $A=B$)
+STEP 1: Equate production if the country only produced either of the good (i.e. $A=B$)

 $$ 50 \text{ mil barrels of oil} = 30 \text{ hundred thousand cars}$$

-Step 2: Since we are increasing the production of cars make the right hand side 1
+STEP 2: Since we are increasing the production of cars make the right hand side 1
 $$ \frac{50}{30} \text{ mil barrels of oil} = 1 \text{ hundred thousand cars}$$

-Step 3: Car production increases by $15-9=6$ so make the right hand side 6 by multiplying both sides by 6
+STEP 3: Car production increases by $15-9=6$ so make the right hand side 6 by multiplying both sides by 6

 $$ \frac{50}{30}*6 \text{ mil barrels of oil} = 6 \text{ hundred thousand cars} $$
 $$ \Leftrightarrow 10 \text{ mil barrels of oil} = 6 \text{ hundred thousand cars} $$